PeanutFIsh/PC-9000/README.md

    - BRAND NEW UPDATES INCOMING! :
       - First, sorry for being so inactive for 2 months, i were in holidays and i was fixing a laptop!
       - PRODUCTIVITY BOOST!
 Since that my laptop works, i can program everywhere without problems!
       - NEW VERSION OF VISUAL STUDIO!
-I am now using Microsoft Visual Studio 2017 Community for GUI Apps!
+I am now using Microsoft Visual Studio 2017 (for my Desktop PC)/ Visual Basic Express 2010 (for my laptop) for GUI Apps!
       - CROSS PLATFORMS INCOMING!
 A version of PC-9000 called PY-9000 will be a Python 3 version of the PC-9000 for more compatibility!
       - I'm getting back to work!
 J-101 will come as soon as possible.
       - BIG UPDATE ON THE WEBSITE!
 Since i have Dreamweaver CC and Muse CC, i can make the PC-9000 Project page better!